 Students are encouraged to develop the tools for success on degree programmes at the best universities in the UK.
-This is a one-year (three term) programme that will allow you to progress to an undergraduate degree at a top UK university, including our University of London partner universities.
+This is a one-year (three term) programme that will allow you to progress to an undergraduate degree at a top UK university

 The 4-term extended UFP is available to start in June or September.